 Philadelphia PA 19104

 The withholding agent has to wait a minimum of ten (10) days before starting to withhold tax at the treaty rate (if any) reflected on the Form 8233 submitted by the foreign person.
-If the IRS rejects Form 8233 after the minimum 10 day waiting period, then the withholding agent, after having been informed by the IRS in writing, begins to withhold tax at the statutory rate of 30%.
+If the IRS rejects Form 8233 after the minimum 10 day waiting period, then the withholding agent, after having been informed by the IRS in writing, must withhold tax at the statutory rate of 30%.
 After expiration of the ten 10 day period, the withholding agent may rely on the form retroactive to the date of the first payment covered by the certificate

 Form 8233 Revision (3/2009) – The following list amplifies certain exceptions for lines 6 and 8.

 Line 6 - No visa serial number is required on Line 6.
 Line 6 must contain the visa type (e.g. F-1).

 A resident of Canada or Mexico with a Border Crossing Card, or a foreign person with a Permanent Visa Waiver can leave Line 6 "blank" or write "NONE" in Line 6.

 Line 8 - If the TP is claiming a treaty benefit that is determined by reference to more than one "Date of Arrival," enter the earlier "Date of Arrival."
 For example, the TP is currently claiming treaty benefits (as a teacher or a researcher) under Article 19 of the tax treaty between the United States and Japan.
 The TP previously claimed treaty benefits (as a student) under Article 20 of that treaty.
 Under Article 22 of that treaty, the combination of consecutive exemptions under Articles 19 and 20 may not extend beyond 5 tax years from the date of the individual's arrival.
 Enter on Line 8, the date the TP entered the U.S. as a student.